NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 </p>

 ### Brain energy usage in grams of mass-energy
-Converting mass to energy at 168.5 µg per year, the human brain uses about 20 watts continious uninterupted of power.
+Converting mass to energy at 168.5 µg per year, the human brain uses about 20 watts continuous uninterrupted power.

 That is about 168.5 µg of mass-energy per year.

 ```text
 You have: 20 watt / hour * day * siderealyear